PerBae/Programmable-Gain-Amp-with-soft-SPI/README.md

  * set potentiometer
  *
  * resistanceCode: 0 to 255
- * 255 is close to max of the sesistor
+ * 255 is close to max of the resistor

  *******************************************/

 void MCP41010::SetPotentiometer(unsigned char resistanceCode)